Ice Cream Cookies

-These can be made the day you are serving as well, which is especially good for last minute invites and get togethers.
+These can be made the day you are serving as well, which is especially good for last minute invites and get-togethers.

 The ice cream cones are filled with buttercream frosting and then the cookies are placed on top.
 I love the contrast of the red, white and blue sprinkles against the chocolate cookie, but if you prefer vanilla, here is my post on Vanilla Ice Cream Scoop Cookies.
-I places the vanilla dough in the freezer, but when I made these I didn’t and the result was still great, so you can go ahead and save the step of freezing.
+I place the vanilla dough in the freezer, but when I made these I didn’t and the result was still great, so you can go ahead and save the step of freezing.

 In a few quick steps, you will have a dessert everyone will WOW over!